 The curriculum for quantitative finance contains all the core finance classes plus basic engineering math classes.
-This is an excellent major for those who have a strong quantitative background and wish to study finance.
-It is excellent training for graduate school and for some of the more technical areas of employment in finance.
+This is an excellent major for those with a solid quantitative background who wish to study finance.
+In addition, it is excellent training for graduate school and some of the more technical areas of employment in finance.

-Our regular economics program is quite flexible and can accommodate students who plan to take the usual sequence of math classes; however, we advise all of our students to take as much math as possible.
+Our regular economics program is quite flexible and can accommodate students who plan to take the regular math classes; however, we advise all students to take as much math as possible.
 Taking more math classes expands your opportunity for additional work in economics.
-The quantitative economics curriculum incorporates the math requirements that the faculty believe are necessary for students who want to pursue a Ph.D. in economics.
+In addition, the quantitative economics curriculum incorporates the math requirements that the faculty believe are necessary for students who want to pursue a Ph.D. in economics.

 Double major in Finance and Math

 This course of study is very similar to the Quantitative Finance major.
-This option requires a few additional math classes that permit students to receive both majors.
-Graduates in these majors have a wide range of opportunities for graduate study and employment.
+However, this option requires a few additional math classes that permit students to receive both majors.
+Graduates in these majors have a wide range of graduate study and employment opportunities.

 Double major in Economics and Math

-Students who are interested in studying math often look to apply their study to the “real world” and economics is an excellent venue for those applications.
-Likewise, advanced study in economics often requires rigorous training in math.
-This degree satisfies both of those needs and is outstanding preparation for those who plan to pursue a Ph.D. degree in economics.
+Students interested in studying math often look to apply their study to the “real world,” and economics is an excellent venue for those applications.
+Likewise, advanced study in economics usually requires rigorous training in math.
+This degree satisfies both of those needs and is outstanding preparation for those who plan to pursue a Ph.D. in economics.

-The University Scholars program allows the department to identify students with outstanding potential at an early stage of their undergraduate program and invite them into a program that leads to both the undergraduate degree in Finance or Economics and a Masters degree (MS Finance/MA Economics/ MS Statistics) usually within 4 years of starting the Undergraduate program.
+The Accelerated Master’s program allows the department to identify students with outstanding potential at an early stage of their undergraduate degree.
+Such students are invited into a program that leads to both the undergraduate degree in Finance or Economics and a Master’s degree (MS Finance/MA Economics/ MS Statistics), usually within 4 years of starting the Undergraduate program.